Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Introduction

 \section{Introduction}

 Computer models (or simulators) have become fundamental in the study of complex physical systems.
-In some cases, the computer models are so computationally intensive that only a small number of runs are performed at different input settings \citep{Sacks89}, while in other cases, the simulator may be very fast to evaluate and a large ensemble of trials can be conducted (e.g. \cite{Francom2019InferringAR}, \cite{compact_cov}, etc.).
-Even with computational advancements resulting in larger simulation designs, computer models are often too time consuming to run in real time.
-Statistical surrogate models, or emulators, remain a key tool enabling fast exploration of the simulator response.
-In this paper, the principal motivation is very fast emulation and uncertainty quantification (UQ) for simulators with functional outputs and large ensembles of model evaluations.
-In fact, for the applications we are interested in, the computer model is to be deployed in experimental facilities and should provide results in close to real time.
+In some cases they are so computationally intensive that only a small number of runs are performed \citep{Sacks89}, while in others they are fast enough that large ensembles of trails are obtained \citep[e.g.,][]{Francom2019InferringAR,compact_cov}.
+Statistical surrogates, or emulators, remain a key tool enabling efficient exploration of simulator response \citep{gramacy2020surrogates}.
+In this work our principal motivation is very fast emulation and uncertainty quantification (UQ) for simulators with functional outputs and large ensembles, where near real-time prediction is needed in experimental settings.

-Gaussian Process models (GP's) have been the gold standard for computer model emulation \citep{Sacks89}.
-They are flexible predictors that provide a foundation for uncertainty in deterministic settings.
-GP models are, however, limited in their applicability to large ensembles due to the computational bottleneck of covariance matrix inversion.
-More computationally feasible forms of GP's for large datasets have been proposed in recent literature (e.g., see \cite{sVecchia} and references therein).
-Functional data of dimension $d_y$ adds another layer of complexity.
-One approach to dealing with functional response is to use the indices where the data is observed as additional inputs to the emulator such as in spatial modeling.
-For an ensemble of size $M$, the result is $M d_y$ scalar response values.
-Even for relatively small ensembles, this approach is infeasible if $d_y$ is large.
+Gaussian process (GP) regression has become the gold standard for emulation \citep{Sacks89}.
+They are flexible predictors that quantify uncertainty in a principled way, but their cubic computational cost makes them impractical for large datasets.
+This challenge is compounded when outputs are functional, with dimension $d_y$.
+Treating each functional index as an input yields $Md_y$ scalar responses for an ensemble of size $M$, which is often infeasible.
+Efficient methods have been proposed which fit emulators to each of the $d_y$ indices \citep[e.g.,][]{robustgasp}, but can still become computationally intensive when $d_y$ is large \citep{hutchings_slosh}.